o-litnon/AzurePipelineUnityTasks/README.md

 This collection of unity tasks adds CI/CD tooling for use in Azure Pipelines on Azure DevOps when working with [Unity](https://www.unity3d.com) projects.

+Works for all Azure agents:

+- Windows_NT
+- Darwin
+- Linux

+The base commands execute using the [UnityHub](https://docs.unity3d.com/2020.1/Documentation/Manual/GettingStartedUnityHub.html) CLI and [UnityEditor CLI](https://docs.unity3d.com/Manual/CommandLineArguments.html).
+All Unity command variables can be found in the official documentation for your particular install.

 # Get Started
 Example  pipeline:
 - ./azure-pipeline.yml